google/proto-quic/src/testing/variations/README.md

 # Field Trial Testing Configuration

-This directory contains the field trial configuration used to ensure testing coverage of the experiments defined in `fieldtrial_testing_config.json`.
+This directory contains the `fieldtrial_testing_config.json` configuration file, which is used to ensure test coverage of active field trials.

-Note that these apply specifically for Chromium builds.
-Chrome branded / official builds do not use these definitions.

-The first available experiment after platform filtering and concatenation is the default experiment for Chromium builds.
+For each study, the first available experiment after platform filtering is used as the default experiment for Chromium builds.
 This experiment is also used for perf bots and browser tests in the waterfall.

+> Note: This configuration applies specifically to Chromium developer builds.
+> Chrome branded / official builds do not use these definitions.

 ## Config File Format